naapster/UberKelner/README.md

 # scripts/waiter

 object serving as agent of simulation.
+Owns all the tables and restaurant.

 Can change his own coordinates in matrix by move_[direction] procedures and states of dinner tables (receive orders and give dishes).